nemonik/Intellect/README.md

 	13	                modify $classB:
 	14	                        # add " hell world" to 'property1' of 'ClassB' matches
 	15	                        property1 = $classB.property1 + " " + test.helloworld()
-	16	                        # return true from the ClassB's 'trueValue()' methond and use it to set the matches modified property
+	16	                        # return true from the ClassB's 'trueValue()' method and use it to set the matches modified property
 	17	                        modified = $classB.trueValue()
-	18	                        # increment the matche's 'property2' value by 1000
+	18	                        # increment the match's 'property2' value by 1000
 	19	                        property2 = $classB.property2 + 1000

 illustrates the use of a _modify_ _action_ to modify each match returned by